Wildlife:Together, we can ensure healthy populations of coastal Georgia's signature species.

-Offshore Drilling – Victory for all who love our coast!
-In November 2016, the federal government released a final 5-year plan for the US offshore oil and gas development.
+Offshore Drilling and Exploration – Since 2015, Georgians have fought to protect our coast from the dangers of offshore energy and exploration and development.
 Thanks to the amazing efforts of our ocean advocates, the Atlantic Ocean and the Arctic Ocean were excluded from the federal government’s plan.
 We celebrated this huge victory!

 Despite the public outcry, Our coast is bracing for change as we expect the Trump administration to open the Atlantic and Arctic oceans for offshore drilling and exploration.
 The message this sends is that our coast and the programs it provides for jobs and our livelihood are not valued.
 One Hundred Miles engaged in this two-year campaign – processing scientific information and public input – so we could be a voice for the coast.

 Learn more about our past and continued efforts to stop offshore drilling across our coast.
 Stay tuned for more ways to take action!